Least squares estimation in nonstationary nonlinear cohort panels with learning from experience: Model

 where \(\gamma>0\) is some unknown gain parameter.
 This specification creates heterogeneity in the way different cohorts form their expectations.
-As discussed by MN, the economic interpretation of \(\gamma\) is that of a `forgetting factor', where \(\gamma > 1\) (\(\gamma < 1\)) means that agents attach more (less) weight to recent revisions of the data while \(\gamma=1\) results in ordinary least squares learning with equally weighted observations.
+The economic interpretation of \(\gamma\) is that of a `forgetting factor', where \(\gamma > 1\) (\(\gamma < 1\)) means that agents attach more (less) weight to recent revisions of the data while \(\gamma=1\) results in ordinary least squares learning with equally weighted observations.
 The choice of gain sequence $\gamma_{t,s}$ in Eq.\ (\ref{gain_mn}) extends the classical least-squares recursion of, e.g., \cite{marsar:89} by making the updating weight a function of age $t-s$ rather than merely time $t$.

-It then follows from Eqs. \eqref{recursion} and \eqref{gain_mn} that the forecast of an individual of age $t-s$ is simply a weighted mean of the available information.
-That is, $a_{t,s} \coloneqq a_{t,s}(\gamma_0)$, where for any $\gamma > 0$
+It follows from Eqs.\ \eqref{recursion} and \eqref{gain_mn} that the forecast of an individual of age $t-s$ is simply a weighted average of past and present information.
+That is, $a_{t,s} \coloneqq a_{t,s}(\gamma)$ where, for any $s>\gamma > 0$,